tobadav/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. Create a script that creates a directory named my first directory in the /tmp/ directory.
 7. Move the file betty from /tmp/ to /tmp/my first directory.
 8. Delete the file betty.
+9. Delete the directory my first directory that is in the /tmp directory.